 Here is an image of all three Tripyramids, taken from the top of Mt Osceola in July, 2019:

-I planned to hike up from Waterville Valley, to the lower right of the image, reaching South Tripyramid first, and then go up to Middle and, finally, North Tripyramid, before looping back down.
+I had planned to hike up from Waterville Valley, reaching North Tripyramid first, and then go up to Middle and, finally, drop down South Tripyramid, before looping back to the trailhead.

-After the very steep slog up North Tripyramid, the hike over to Middle Tripyramid was pleasant; I arrived at the top of Middle Tripyramid at about 2pm.
+After the very steep slog up North Tripyramid, the hike over to Middle Tripyramid was short and pleasant; I arrived at the top of Middle Tripyramid at about 2pm.

 I mentioned last time that most hikers do the loop over North and Middle Tripyramids in a clock-wise fashion.
 This is due to the large rockslide on the northwest side of North Tripyramid, better to climb up that steep (but stable) field of ledge.
 And because on the southwest side of Middle Tripyramid, there is another slide, mostly unstable gravel, which would be frustrating to climb, so better to descend there.